 A Conversation among Communities, Scientists, and Managers in Coastal Virginia and Maryland.

-Join us for our upcoming Marsh Resilience Summit on February 5-6, 2019.
-Registration is now open!
-See Agenda .
+The Marsh Resilience Summit is February 5-6, 2019.
+See our Agenda .

 The Summit was held at The Woodlands Hotel and Suites, 105 Visitor Center Drive, Williamsburg, Virginia 23185.

 This two day summit is a science-practitioner dialogue about marsh vulnerability and ways our different fields and communities respond to these changing landscapes.

 The 2019 Marsh Resilience Summit: From Science to Management will share the latest science on tidal marsh resilience against sea level rise in coastal Virginia and Maryland as a guide for local government, land managers, and academics to integrate ecological processes with societal needs.
 In this two day summit, we presented current wetland research and how this science can be used to make decisions for the landscape.
 We offered a science-practitioner dialogue on the most effective community response to changing marsh conditions, while also discussing additional research needs to improve future planning and decision making.

 Use hashtag #MarshSummit2019 to be part of our social media conservation!

 Send completed form via email to SLawrence@vims.edu .
 Include “Marsh Resilience Summit Travel Assistance” in the subject line.